ocurrent/obuilder/doc/qemu.md

 )
 ```

+If this spec is saved in the file `test.spec` then a typical invocation
-A typical invocation via `obuilder build` would be as below.
-Note that
+via `obuilder build` would be as below.

-in this example, the base images would be in `/var/cache/obuilder/base-image/*.qcow2`.
+The base images should have been built already and moved to the
+`base-image` folder below the folder specified by `--store`.
+i.e. `/var/cache/obuilder/base-image/*.qcow2`.

 ```
 obuilder build --store=qemu:/var/cache/obuilder -v -f test.spec --qemu-memory 16 --qemu-cpus 8 --qemu-guest-os windows .